 Now, according to this, you would think, oh, okay, well, now it's time.

-After a CDC panel backed Pfizer, the Pfizer vaccine for kids 12 through 15.
+And Biden is urging parents now to get their children vaccinated after a CDC panel backed Pfizer, the Pfizer vaccine for kids 12 through 15.

 And bringing, you know, reading to you the foremost expert on hydroxychloroquine, others that believed in ivermectin and later Regeneron and the therapeutics we developed and Operation Warp Speed worked.

-We never broke down the sequence of a virus this fast, and not only had one, but three vaccines.
+We never broke down the sequence of a virus this fast and not only had one, but three vaccines.

-And we're doing a million a day when Donald Trump left office.
+Doing a million a day when Donald Trump left office.

 Good grief.

-Mike DeWine, Ohio, two weeks from tonight, May 26th, will announce the winner of a separate drawing for adults who have received at least their first dose of the vaccine.
+Mike DeWine, Ohio, two weeks from tonight, May 26, will announce the winner of a separate drawing for adults who have received at least their first dose of the vaccine.

-They're gonna be five winners.
+They're going to be five winners.

-In New York, they're offering free French fries.
+In New York, they're offering free french fries.

 You can't make this stuff up.